jdlc105/Must-read-papers-and-continuous-tracking-on-Graph-Neural-Network-GNN-progress/README.md

 ***Technology Keyword: Graph Neural Network, Graph convolutional network, Graph network, Graph attention, Graph auto-encoder,...***

  ***Start time: 11 Dec 2018, Latest updated time: 29 Mar 2019***
+ ***More about GCN models and their applications will come from CVPR 2019, AAAI 2019, ....
+We are waiting for the paper to be released.***

 ## Survey papers: